2020PB/police-brutality/reports/Missouri.md

 * https://www.facebook.com/KuhlPics/photos/a.467614509924515/3214027235283215/?type=3&theater

-### Police pepper spray protestors walking away and later arrest one of them | May 31st
+### Police pepper spray protesters walking away and later arrest one of them | May 31st

-A video linked shows the police pepper spraying some protestors who don't seem to be doing anything particularly wrong and we see a black woman in a black top with a bright yellow design on the back being sprayed in the eyes.
+A video linked shows the police pepper spraying some protesters who don't seem to be doing anything particularly wrong and we see a black woman in a black top with a bright yellow design on the back being sprayed in the eyes.
 In a separate video we see that same woman being arrested.

 tags: pepper-spray, spray, arrest, protester